 School ID

 A student identification card is issued by nearly all schools, colleges, and universities.
-The layout and look of these cards varies greatly from school to school.
+The layout and look of these cards vary greatly from school to school.
 Additionally, these types of ID cards are issued by both public and private schools.

 If your state government only defines the type of acceptable ID as "government-issued ID", carefully examine a school ID card to ensure it is issued by a public school and meets all your state's other identification requirements before accepting it.